Creating metrics

 Choosing a metric

-This table includes examples of different kinds of data you can measure with different metric types:
+This table includes examples of different kinds of data you can measure with different metric types, and common randomization unit context kind mappings:

 Connecting a metric to an experiment

 After you create a metric, you can use it in one or more experiments.
-To learn how, read Building experiments.
+The randomization unit you map the metric to must match the context kind you want to randomize on.

 Deleting metrics